raczben/fliplot/README.md

 # fliplot
-HTML &amp; Js based VCD viewer
+HTML based waveform viewer for HDL simulators.

+Fliplot is GTKWave, but this is implemented in HTML, Javascript and Python, which make Fliplot *scriptable*, *pluginable*, *portable*.